hubaimaster/aws-interface/README.md

 # AWS Interface
 AWS-Interface lets you jump start your next big idea with a powerful and flexible backend.
 Amazon's web services were meant to be easy and simple—but they're simply not ☹️.
 There are often too many services for us mere mortals to track.
 With AWS Interface, we take away the nitty-gritty and let you focus on your ideas and your business.

 Here's how it works: register your AWS IAM credentials for us to work with.
-Then, select the Recipes that you need for your backend service and tweak them through our website.
+Then, select the Service that you need for your backend service and tweak them through our website.
 That's it!
-We've built an infinitely scalable backend for your service via AWS services, and an auto-generated SDK for the frontend platform of your choice.\
+We've built an infinitely scalable backend for your service via AWS services, and an auto-generated SDK for the frontend platform of your choice.

 ## For Users

-### Recipe
+### Service

 This is an abstraction of backend/DB components for you to use in your service.
-We will support these five recipes when we first kick off AWS Interface.
+We will support these five Services when we first kick off AWS Interface.

 - **Bill**: Billing for your internal AWS account
 - **Auth**: Login/authentication of users
 - **Database**: General-purpose *database stuff*
 - **Storage**: File storage and distribution
 - **Logic** : Deployment of server-less (state-less) logic
+- **Log** :  User Logging and Viewing

 ### Dashboard

-This is where you can configure and manage your Recipes/internal database.
+This is where you can configure and manage your Service/internal database.
 You can access your dashboard via [aws-interface.com](http://aws-interface.com) or host your own dashboard on your local server.
 Make sure to register your AWS IAM credentials to start using AWS Interface.
 The Dashboard is currently build on the Django framework.

 ### Backend